 Your apartment complex should have a fence around the pool and a hard, locked cover during the colder months when the pool is closed.
 Make sure the gate has a secure lock system to keep children out.

-Landscaping can also pose a threat to children, from something as simple as stickers in the lawn to plants that are poisonous if eaten.
+Landscaping can also pose a threat to children, from something as simple as stickers on the lawn to plants that are poisonous if eaten.
 If the property management company uses chemicals to treat the lawn or garden, ask about how long your child should steer clear.
-Do some research or keep your precious new family member away from potentially harmful substances.
+Do some research or keep your precious new family member away from potentially harmful substances

 While we may not have complete control over our rental properties, we can still take a proactive approach to keep our babies and toddlers safe.
 Don’t forget the common babyproofing steps of covering electric pugs and keeping small objects off the floor, but don’t be afraid to go the extra mile and make special requests of your landlord.
 Keep in mind that he or she will likely work with you to make it a safe home for all– your child’s safety is an important part of having a happy home and a happy tenant.

 Was this article helpful?